 You will be required to prove you have the right to rent in the UK (for a full list of acceptable documents, see Gov.uk: Right to rent documents check).
 Make sure you have all the correct details for your referees and speak to your former landlords, employers and referees to let them know that Larards Lets or our agent will be contacting them.
 You may be required to supply a guarantor and before your application can be processed your guarantor must complete the Guarantor Form and sign the Guarantor's Agreement.

-Before the start of the tenancy, you will need to make an initial payment of rent in advance together with a deposit against damages.
+Before the start of the tenancy, you will need to make an initial payment of rent in advance together with a security deposit.
 Payment may be made by Bank Transfer or cash but all monies must be received by us in cleared funds on or before the day that the tenancy commences.

 Larards Lets is a professional letting agent and as Members of the Royal Institution of Chartered Surveyors all clients are assured their monies are secure and in trusted hands.
-If you are required to pay a deposit all Tenant deposits are covered under a Deposit Protection Scheme.
-Details of the Scheme can be seen here: www.depositprotection.com
+Our business is covered by the RICS Client Money Protection Scheme and you can find out more here.

 Once your application has been approved and cleared funds have been received you will be invited to sign the Tenancy Agreement.
 A copy of this document will be available for you to read prior to signing.